 Or Diane Arbus, who inspired generations of photographers to capture images of those on the margins of society.

-All these and many more names feature in the American Photography exhibition, which draws on the Albertina’s own extensive collections and the huge private collection of Trevor Traina (coincidentally, a former US ambassador to Austria).
+All these and many more names feature in American Photography, which draws on the Albertina’s own extensive collections and the huge private collection of Trevor Traina (coincidentally, a former US ambassador to Austria).
 The exhibition includes around 180 images from 33 photographers.

 Dates and tickets

 Enjoy the art of US photography from August 24th to November 28th, 2021.
-A normal museum entrance ticket* should get you into any of the exhibitions.
+A normal museum entrance ticket* gets you into any of the Albertina’s exhibitions.

-At the time of writing, the Hubmann photo exhibition continues through to October 17th.
-You might also pop across town to the Kunst Haus Wien for an exhibition dedicated to another American photographic great: Susan Meiselas (from September 16th, 2021).
+You might also pop across town to the Kunst Haus Wien for an exhibition dedicated to another American photographic great: Susan Meiselas.

 How to get to the exhibition

-Check the main museum article for travel tips, but finding the Albertina is easy: it sits among the main tourist attractions in Vienna’s centre and actually opposite the official tourist information centre.
+Check the main museum article for travel tips, but finding the Albertina is easy: it sits among the main tourist attractions in Vienna’s centre and opposite the official tourist information centre.
+The exhibition is on the lowest floor (turn left once past ticket control for the escalators).

 Address: Albertinaplatz 1, 1010 Vienna